NekoAlosama/fix_audio/README.md

 Currently, this program takes in stereo audio files (input folder created on first run) and:
 * Aligns phase information between the left and right channel
-  * Idea based on Thimeo Stereo Tool's "Image phase amplifier: 0%", automated through Thimeo WatchCat
+  * Concept based on Thimeo Stereo Tool's "Image phase amplifier: 0%", automated through Thimeo WatchCat
+  * Use case: switching between a mono speaker to a car stereo
-  * (Heavily) reduces perceived stereo width in exchange for a better mono downmix
+    * Prevents per-frequency phase cancellation for a better downmix to mono
-  * I listen to music both on one earbud and in my car stereo, so this prevents phase cancellation and keeps side/stereo information
+    * Heavily reduces the perceived stereo width, but instrument placement / channel-specific sounds are preserved
-* Removes DC bias
+* Removes DC bias / inaudible 0.0 hz noise
-  * Idea based on iZotope RX 11's "Filter DC Offset" option in the "De-hum" module, automated with RX 11's "Batch Processor"
+  * Concept based on iZotope RX 11's "Filter DC Offset" option in its "De-hum" module, automated with RX 11's "Batch Processor"
-  * Removes inaudible 0.0 hz noise
-  * The noise artifically modifies loudness statistics and is carried through further processing
+  * Use case: loudness stats like RMS and peak level could be incorrect because of DC noise
+    * Generally caused by amateur mixing and mastering (i.e. YAYAYI - track 13 from self-titled)
+    * Noise may also cause audible noise/artifacts when converting to lossy formats or on speaker playback
-* Averages the RMS of the left and right channel
+* Averages the loudness of the left and right channel
-  * Idea based on iZotope RX 11's "Azimuth" module, can't be automated
+  * Concept based on iZotope RX 11's "Azimuth" module, can't be automated
-  * Generally ensures that one channel doesn't overpower the other over the course of a track
+  * Use case: ensure that one channel doesn't overpower the other over the course of a track
-  * In RX 11, the module's "Suggest" button only modifies the right channel
+    * Uses the EBU R 128 Integrated Loudness, while RX 11 uses plain RMS
+    * Plain RMS is affected by DC bias

 Processed audio files are sent to the output folder as 32-bit floating-point .wav files.
 Non-audio files (covers, documents, etc.) are transfered to the output folder.
 The original audio files are kept in the input folder, so remember to delete them if you don't need to re-run the program with changes.

 ## Reflection
 __Known problems I can't fix__:
 * Symphonia 0.5.4 doesn't support files above 96khz
-  * Fixed in dev-0.6 branch, but it's unstable.
+  * Fixed in dev-0.6 branch, but that branch is unstable / unusable
 * Cannot copy tags from input to output (lack of ecosystem support?)
   * Symphonia only supports tag reading
   * hound does not support writing .wav Vorbis tags